jsboldi/FGPA-SoC-HLS-with-AMD-AUP-ZU3/FPGA_SoC_Labs/landing_FPGA.md

 ---
-title: FPGA/SoC
-nav_order: 3
-has_children: true
-permalink: /FPGA-SoC/
 ---

-# Welcome to FPGA/SoC

-This seciton
+title: Page One
+parent: My New Section
+nav_order: 1
+---
+# Page One